markongithub/gtfstk/docs/introduction.rst

 GTFS Toolkit
 ============
 This is a set of Python 3.4 tools for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
-Currently, it's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
+It's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
-It uses Pandas and Shapely to do the heavy lifting.
+Uses Pandas and Shapely to do the heavy lifting.

 Warning
 --------
-Currently, this package is experimental and needs more testing.
+This is an alpha release.
+It needs more testing and the API might change.
-Use it at your own risk.
+Use at your own risk.

 Installation
 -------------